Breakfast-Galaxy-Studios/Soundboard/readme.md

 - Linux: The only mainstream option is [Jack Audio,](https://jackaudio.org/) although you can potentially achieve the same thing from command line.
 - Windows: The open source option is [Jack Audio,](https://jackaudio.org/) but the free but closed source [VB-Audio VoiceMeeter](https://vb-audio.com/Voicemeeter/banana.htm) is more widely adopted and has much more online support.

+> The only tested support is with VoiceMeeter on Windows.
+Jack Audio likely needs more support from us, but as of right now there is no push for the feature by users, and therefore this isn't one of our priorities.
+If there is enough request for the feature we will implement it, but as of right now there are no plans to finish the implementation.

 ### Supported Sound formats: